 Feeling Stressed can affect French Bulldogs appetite

-New people and animals introduced into the house can be stressful for your Frenchie, mainly who are elderly or timid.
+New people and animals introduced into the house can be stressful for your Frenchie, mainly those who are elderly or timid.

 Stress may reduce your Frenchies desire to eat because they are focused on what’s happening around them rather than on their food.